Ylide

 An ylide (/ˈɪlaid/) or ylid (/ˈɪlɪd/) is a neutral dipolar molecule containing a formally negatively charged atom (usually a carbanion) directly attached to a heteroatom with a formal positive charge (usually nitrogen, phosphorus or sulfur), and in which both atoms have full octets of electrons.
 The result can be viewed as a structure in which two adjacent atoms are connected by both a covalent and an ionic bond; normally written X^{+}–Y^{−}.
 Ylides are thus 1,2-dipolar compounds, and a subclass of zwitterions.
 They appear in organic chemistry as reagents or reactive intermediates.

 The class name "ylide" for the compound should not be confused with the suffix "-ylide".

 Resonance structures

 Many ylides may be depicted by a multiply bonded form in a resonance structure, known as the ylene form, while the actual structure lies in between both forms:

-The actual bonding picture of these types of ylides is strictly zwitterionic (the structure on the right) with the strong Coulombic attraction between the "onium" atom and the adjacent carbon accounting for the reduced bond length.
+The actual bonding picture of these types of ylides is strictly zwitterionic (the structure on the right) with the strong Coulombic attraction between the cationic heteroatom and the adjacent carbon accounting for the reduced bond length.
 Consequently, the carbon anion is trigonal pyramidal.